Local development with Catalyst

 Manage local app connections

 Sometimes you might want to start or stop your application outside of the Diagrid CLI, for example when debugging.
-In these scenarios, diagrid dev start
+In these scenarios, diagrid dev run

 can be used without an application startup command as a local application connection that will route all calls from the Catalyst APIs to a local port.